Lung Cancer Treatment

 The stages of lung cancer can greatly affect the types of treatment you receive.

-Late-stage lung cancer is harder to treat as the cancer may have spread into other parts of your body like the lymph nodes, bones, or brain.
+Late-stage lung cancer is harder to treat as the tumors may have spread into other parts of your body like the lymph nodes, bones, or brain.
 Chemotherapy, radiation, and other treatments can be used to shrink cancer tumors and help you live longer.

 Doctors can recommend lung cancer treatments by stage after confirming your diagnosis.